3 Tips for Small Business Success

-This National Small Business Week, we wanted to share some advice and best practices we’ve come across here at Applied Development in our first seven years of being a small business.
+This National Small Business Week, we wanted to share some advice and best practices we have come across here at Applied Development in our first seven years of being a small business.
 Last week, our CEO Kimberly Citizen shared her personal stories of small business success and setbacks on LinkedIn.
 However, our whole staff knows and experiences the benefits of small businesses.
 We compiled a list of tips that allow Applied Development to champion the rights of people of all abilities to work and communicate effectively.
-Here are 3 tips for small business success.
+Here are three tips for small business success.

-Grow from within.
+Grow from within

 One vision Kimberly had when she co-founded Applied Development was to create a unique corporate culture.
 She didn’t want her employees to feel like just a number.
 She wanted everyone to feel connected to the company and the company’s mission.
 This also meant finding and retaining great employees.
 “We are very committed to the growth and development of our employees and look forward to them growing with us,” she says.
 Many entrepreneurs have shared their stories of why promoting from within benefits employees and the business.